giellalt/giellalt.github.io/dicts/nds/NDSLocalisations.md

 ## Recompiling changes to all localizations

-The following command will compile everything, and may result in some errors if a locale is not installed on the system.
+The following command will compile new strings to be localised based upon updates in the different templates, and may result in some errors if a locale is not installed on the system.
 If you do not need these locales, this is not a problem, and you should use the project-specific command above.
 If you need these locales, this is a problem, and see below on the section on